Rotameters for Every Application

 The RAKD Rotameter is used for measurement of liquids and gases and is highly accurate, particularly for low flows and high pressure applications.

-RAGK and RAGL are specifically designed for the measurement of low flows of liquids and gases.
+The RAGL rotameters are specifically designed for the measurement of low flows of liquid and gases.
 Their main application field is in purging, analyzer and gas sampling systems, laboratories and machinery equipment.

-In the 1990s, Yokogawa strengthened its focus on flowmeters through the acquisition of the German flowmeter manufacturer ROTA.
-In so doing Yokogawa gained access to 100 years of flowmeter expertise and completed its flowmeter portfolio by adding the Rotameter (variable area) and Rotamass (Coriolis) product lines.
+In the 1990s, Yokogawa strengthened its focus on flow meters through cooperation with and the eventual acquisition of the German flow meter manufacturer ROTA.
+As a result, Yokogawa gained access to 100 years of flow meter expertise and completed its flow meter portfolio by adding the Rotameter (variable area) and Rotamass (Coriolis) product lines.

 With the increased interest in green energy and renewable fuel sources, Biodiesel has emerged as a viable alternative to standard petroleum based diesel and home heating oil.
 It has zero CO2 emissions and can be created from waste vegetable oil or rendered animal fat.
 The number of Biodiesel processing plants has grown to over 2500 in the US alone.